-In addition to a physical examination, the following tests may be used to diagnose EFT:
+In addition to a physical examination, the following tests may be used to diagnose Ewing sarcoma:

 Blood tests .
-A complete blood count (CBC) is a blood test done to count the number of each type of blood cells.
+A complete blood count (CBC) is a blood test done to count the number of each type of blood cell.
 Abnormal levels of white blood cells, red blood cells, and platelets can be a sign that the tumor has spread.
-The doctor may also check liver and kidney function and look for high levels of a particular blood enzyme (lactate dehydrogenase, or LDH), which sometimes helps to determine the presence of a tumor in the body.
+The doctor may also check liver and kidney function and look for high levels of a particular blood enzyme called lactate dehydrogenase or LDH, which sometimes helps to determine the presence of a tumor in the body.

 X-ray.
 An x-ray is way to create a picture of the organs and tissues inside of the body, using a small amount of radiation.
 Doctors can usually find bone tumors with an x-ray.

 Positron emission tomography (PET) scan .
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that produce the most energy.
-Because tumors tend to use energy actively, it absorbs more of the radioactive substance.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
+Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
-For EFT, an integrated PET/CT scan is often more sensitive than a PET scan alone.
+For Ewing sarcoma, an integrated PET/CT scan is often more sensitive than a PET scan alone.

-Bone marrow biopsy and aspiration .
-These two procedures are similar and often done at the same time.
+Bone marrow aspiration and biopsy .
+These two procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
+A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
-An aspiration removes a sample of fluid with a needle.
 The sample(s) are then analyzed by a pathologist.
-A common site for a bone marrow biopsy and aspiration is the hipbone in the lower back.
+A common site for a bone marrow aspiration and biopsy is the hipbone in the lower back.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.

 Post-biopsy laboratory tests

-Using the tissue sample obtained from the biopsy, the doctor can conduct other laboratory tests to learn more about the tumor.
+Using the tissue sample removed during the biopsy, the doctor can conduct other laboratory tests to learn more about the tumor.

 Immunohistochemistry.
-This test detects EFT cells in the tissue sample.
+This test detects Ewing sarcoma cells in the tissue sample.

-Cytogenetics test and reverse transcription polymerase chain reaction test (RT-PCR).
-These tests determine if the genetic changes that characterize EFT cells are present in the sample.
+Cytogenetic tests and reverse transcription polymerase chain reaction (RT-PCR).
+These tests find out if the genetic changes that characterize Ewing sarcoma cells are present in the sample.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging .
+After diagnostic tests are done, your child’s doctor will review all of the results with you and your child.
+If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.